Wyoming Oversize/Overweight Permits

 On Interstates (4 or More Lanes):

 ||Over 14′ or more – Needs 2 escorts (Front & Rear)

 |When any portion of the vehicle extends to the left of the highway centerline

 ||2 (Front & Rear)

 |Height escorts determined by WY highway patrol (permittee held responsible for clearances)

 (additional escorts may be required by the WY Highway Patrol for extreme width)

-Holiday travel is usually allowed for loads not requiring escorts, but Ports of Entry are not open, so check with the Port on pre-ordering permit if you wish to run on the holiday.
+Wyoming usually allows holiday travel for loads not requiring escorts.
+However, the Ports of Entry will not be open, so check with the ports on pre-ordering permits if you wish to operate during a holiday.
 Permit issuing authorities may restrict movements to the daylight hours of minimum traffic volume; such hours may be stipulated as a condition of the move.

-Travel can be restricted at times due to inclement weather.
+Travel can also be restricted at times due to inclement weather.

 You can also obtain any trip and fuel permits you may need with our sister site!